Grenada Citizenship by Investment

 - Not included

-Spouse and dependent children under 18 included.
-Children 18–26 in full-time education eligible as dependants.
-Financially dependent parents/grandparents aged 65+ may be included with additional due-diligence and processing fees.
-No residency or visit requirement for citizenship maintenance.
-US E-2 treaty benefit extends to immediate family of the principal Grenadian citizen applicant.
+Spouse and unmarried dependent children under 18 are included as standard.
+Dependent children aged 18 to 26 in full-time education may be added as dependants with supporting enrolment documentation.
+Financially dependent parents and grandparents aged 65 and over may be included for additional due-diligence and processing fees.
+Siblings are not eligible.
+There is no physical presence or residency requirement for any family member.
+The US E-2 treaty benefit extends to immediate family members (spouse and children) of the principal Grenadian CBI citizen.

 Travel Benefits